Pet insurance is complicated.

-#3: Find a company that doesn’t increase your premium as your pet ages.
+#3: Find a company that doesn’t increase your premium because you file a claim.

-Typical pet insurance programs lure you in with a low premium for your 6-month-old, but steadily increase with the age of the pet.
+Some pet insurance programs lure you in with a low premium for your 6-month-old, but may increase your premium because you file a claim.
 They don’t often inform of these changes, but your bank account will reflect the increase over time.
 Rates can double and even triple before you realize what has happened.
-Look for a program that has fixed rates for pets from the point of enrollment that don’t have a premium schedule that increases due to your pet aging.

 #4: Avoid annual deductibles that limit the real value you can get from having a pet insurance plan.

 Typical pet insurance programs will include an annual maximum of $1,500, for example, which means that $6,000 exploratory surgery will still leave you on the hook for over $4,500 when you least expect it.
 Look for a program with a lifetime maximum that is high enough to cover even the most extensive surgery or procedure.

 #5: Watch out for waiting periods.